The churches of Christ Greet You (Romans

 9) We are not the only ones who stress the importance of benevolent

-work and evangelistic work to relieve human suffering as the Gospel is
+evangelistic work to relieve human suffering as the Gospel is shared

-"the only ones" involved in these key areas of practice identified in
+involved in these key areas of practice identified in the Scriptures.

 HOW WE ARE DIFFERENT